Worst Movie Genres

 Ah, what movie genre do I hate?
 Ah, I hate soppy romance.
 It just gets so boring.
 The story repeats over and over again.

-they're based off of video games
+they're based on video games

 blown to bits in ridiculous circumstances